iadvize/documentation/Documentation.md

 Please note that we are in alpha version, resources are pretty stable but authentication method will change in the next months.

+One of the power o f GraphQL API is to allow you retrieve many resources in one HTTP call.
+You can request only fields you need too.
+If you wan to learn on GraphQL [Learn GraphQL](https://graphql.org/learn/)

 ## Authentication <span hidden>on GraphQL</span>

 Authentication uses temporary & revocable access tokens.